drelor-online/cannacoin-reddit-tipbot/README.md

-B) **Receive an Ananos tip** from a fellow redditor, and you will automatically have an account made!
-Be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=ananos_tipbot&subject=command&message=create) to /u/ananos_tipbot.
+B) **Receive a Poopstar tip** from a fellow redditor, and you will automatically have an account made!
+Be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=poopstar_tipbot&subject=command&message=create) to /u/poopstar_tipbot.

-Once you have funds in your account, you can tip other redditors, or send to any Ananos address via PM to /u/ananos_tipbot.
+Once you have funds in your account, you can tip other redditors, or send to any Poopstar address via PM to /u/poopstar_tipbot.